 I applied for DXCC at the 2009 Dayton Hamvetion and 80m DXCC at the 2010 Dayton Hamvention.
-I just got my 80m DXCC certificate.
+Here are my certificates.

 I now have my 40 meter DXCC.
-And I was lucky enough to win the Rookie Award in the Michigan QSO Party.
+And I was lucky enough to win the Rookie Award in the Michigan QSO Party in 2012.

-I recently earned my 20 meter and 15 meter DXCC and I am one LoTW confirmation away from my 10 meter and 5 Band DXCC awards.
+I recently earned my 20 meter and 15 meter and 10 meter DXCC Awards, and the 5 Band DXCC awards.

-Today March 12, 2013 I received the 1st placeCertificate of Merit for my participation in the CQ WW WPX Contest 2012!2
+On March 12, 2013 I received the 1st placeCertificate of Merit, 8th Area US, in the CQ WW WPX Contest 2012!